orbit-online/upkg/README.md

 (`wget` is already installed).
 For Red Hat based systems use `dnf install -y ca-certificates bash perl-utils wget` (`shasum` is already installed).

+### Install guarantees

+The snippet matches the hardcoded checksum against the downloaded install snapshot, meaning if you copy this script around between e.g. Dockerfiles, you will always end up with the exact same version of μpkg (or, alternatively, the install process will fail).

+The script also never executes any downloaded code.
+The install snapshot archive is downloaded and then extracted.
+There is no post install execution.
+This is also true for any dependencies that μpkg is told to install, meaning μpkg can safely be run as root to install scripts/tools that will only be run as unprivileged users.

 ### GitHub action